google/flatbuffers/docs/source/languages/dart.md

 ## Differences from the Dart SDK Front End flat_buffers

-The work in this repository is signfiicantly based on the implementation used internally by the Dart SDK in the front end/analyzer package.
+The work in this repository is significantly based on the implementation used internally by the Dart SDK in the front end/analyzer package.
 Several significant changes have been made.